Slamy/motionTestSuite/README.md

     * 5: Black Screen

+## Known bugs

+### Consistent frame drop after a few seconds in full screen mode.

+This is caused by disabling the desktop compositor to increase performance.
+Most Linux full screen applications do this and I can't solve this.
+The Compositor is reenabled after exiting the application.

+The "OUT OF SYNC" analysis is suppressed during the first 3 seconds because of this.

 ## Troubleshooting

-### Multiple Monitor setup
+### Frame Stutter in Multi-Monitor setup

 Having multiple monitors attached might cause problems with the frame rate.
 I've experimented with a 144 Hz and a 60 Hz monitor in operation at the same time.
-Even so the application was displayed on the 144 Hz monitor the frame rate was reduced to 60 Hz.
-Please consider this.
+But Xorg or the Nvidia driver are causing extreme stutter.
+This can be fixed by having the same refresh rate on all monitors.

+### Extreme Frame Stutter in Windowed mode

+The Compositor must be active for the Windowed mode to work.

+For KDE just press Shift+Alt+F12 to toggle Compositor mode.
+The visuals of the desktop should alter immediatly as windows should be casting shadows when the Compositor is active.

+If the stutter remains, the VSync settings might be off:
+* Start Compositor from the Launcher to show its settings
+* Configure VSync as "Automatic"

+It should be fine now.

+### Frame Stutter when moving the mouse cursor between Windows

+This is why we can't have nice things...
+It's especially bad when I move my cursor in and out a Firefox window.
+Keep your cursor always on the the MotionTestSuite during testing.

 ### API analysis using NVIDA driver